mvolkmann/mvolkmann.github.com/book/1-svelte/svelte.md

 Click the "Toggle" button to toggle between hiding and showing each of the `h1` elements which triggers their transition.
+Focus your eyes on one item at a time to get a clear understanding of the effect of a particular transition.

+### `draw` Transition

 The `draw` transition animates the stroke of an SVG element.
 The example below draws a house with a single SVG `path` element